-our global business into other agriculture commodities and food products.
+Our footprint continues to grow as we further expand begin with a target to reduce our greenhouse gas (GHG) our global business into other agriculture commodities and food products.
 In addition to the increase in our responsibilities, our sustainability focus is beginning to expand from palm oil and sugar to also include other agricultural commodities.
-As such we will need to manage new sustainability-related risks as they emerge and build
+As such we will need to manage new sustainability-related risks as they emerge and build a resilient supply chain.